-Assumption \ref{additivity} is standard in the network interference literature \citep{toulis2013estimation,sussman2017elements,karwa2018systematic,awan2020almost,jagadeesan2020designs}.
-Conditional on the covariate information, Assumption \ref{cond_unconf} implies that the treatment assignment is independent of the potential outcomes while Assumption \ref{ass:cond_ind} implies that the treatment assignments are independent.
-Both of these assumptions are trivially satisfied in the experimental setting where the treatment is assigned uniformly at random to units.
-Assumption \ref{Assump:NoDirectImpact} rules out a direct effect of $X$ on potential outcomes of untreated units.
-When $X_i$ is low dimensional it is practical to stratify the analysis by the values of $X$.
+Assumption \ref{additivity} is standard in the literature on network interference \citep{toulis2013estimation,sussman2017elements,karwa2018systematic,awan2020almost,jagadeesan2020designs}.
+Conditional on covariate information, Assumption \ref{cond_unconf} implies that treatment assignment is independent of potential outcomes, while Assumption \ref{ass:cond_ind} implies that treatment assignments are independent.
+Both of these assumptions are trivially satisfied in the experimental setting, where the treatment is assigned uniformly at random to units.
+Assumption \ref{Assump:NoDirectImpact} rules out a direct effect of $X$ on the potential outcomes of the untreated units.
+When $X_i$ is of low dimension, it is practical to stratify the analysis by the values of $X$.
 In that case Assumption \ref{Assump:NoDirectImpact} can be relaxed and ideas developed here would also extend to that (admittedly with larger sample size requirements).
 Indeed, because we do not need to identify their impacts separately, we would still be able to recover the estimand of interest.
-Nonetheless, Assumptions \ref{cond_unconf}, \ref{ass:cond_ind} and \ref{Assump:NoDirectImpact} allow for designs with non-constant propensity score $ e(X_i) := \mathbb{P}(Z_i=1\mid X_i)$, and heterogeneous treatment effects $\tau_i$ that depends on $X_i$.
+Nonetheless, Assumptions \ref{cond_unconf}, \ref{ass:cond_ind} and \ref{Assump:NoDirectImpact} allow designs with a nonconstant propensity score $ e(X_i) := \mathbb{P}(Z_i=1\mid X_i)$ and heterogeneous treatment effects $\tau_i$ that depend on $X_i$.

-We note that under Assumption \ref{Assump:NoDirectImpact}, if the covariates $X_i$'s are independent of the graph $G$, the interference is likely to be approximately well balanced across treatment and control group and the naive estimator is expected to perform well for the ATT but not for ATE.
-(In particular, under SUTVA, i.e. no interference, the selection bias would be zero and the naive estimator is consistent for ATT but not for ATE.)
-We are primary motivated by situations where we would expect some relation between $X_i$ and the graph $G$ (in particular when $G$ is a random graph which depends on $X$).
+Assumption \ref{Assump:NoDirectImpact} also allows for heterogeneous direct treatment effect and is made to simplify the exposition and technical results but can be relaxed in different ways.
+For example, if covariates are discrete it is possible to estimate the interference function for each covariate value and our results would carry over with minor adjustments.
+In Section \ref{sec:Additional} we discuss a modified estimator that allows for different specifications that postulate the interference to be a (smooth) function of the covariance {\it given an interference pattern}.
+Moreover, if the covariates $X_i$'s are independent of the graph $G$, the interference is likely to be approximately well balanced between the treatment and control groups.
+However, we are motivated by situations where we would expect some relation between the covariate $X_i$ and the graph $G$ (for example, $X_i$ is the degree of unit $i$).